Mistralys/application-localization/example/sources/readme.txt

-All files in this folder and its subfolders are analyzed to extract all translateable strings.
+All files in this folder and its subfolders are analyzed to extract all translatable strings.